egberts/egberts.github.io-src/content/articles/ssh-overview.md

 # list of available options, their meanings and defaults, please see the
 # ssh_config(5) man page.

-# Keyword ordering in this ssh_config are laided
+# Keyword ordering in this ssh_config sequentially process
-# out as the ssh client binary actually acts
+# as the ssh client binary actually acts
 # on them.
 # This naturally results in grouping such as
 #    key exchange,